Welcome to our new website!

 Dangers of Fentanyl Addiction

 What exactly makes fentanyl so dangerous?
-Aside from its potency and higher likelihood of overdose, fentanyl can adversely affect our brains — resulting in physical health issues as well as mental health ones.
+Aside from its potency and higher likelihood of overdose, fentanyl can adversely affect our brains — resulting in physical health issues as well as Behavioral Health ones.

 Taking fentanyl in large amounts or frequently pushes the brain to adapt to the drug.
 This leads to diminished sensitivity, making your brain build up a higher tolerance to the drug itself.
 This later turns into dependency and addiction.